nickrallison/ENCM-467-Formulas/README.md

 ## Modification

-Should you choose to modify the sheet, I recommend using [Overleaf](www.overleaf.com) as this was originally created on Overleaf
+Should you choose to modify the sheet, I recommend using [Overleaf](www.overleaf.com) as that was the tool originally used to create this.